asymmetric-research/security-advisories/README.md

 # security-advisories
-Security advisories for bugs that don't go on the official Asymmetric Research blog.
+Security advisories for issues found by Asymmetric Research.
+Please also see our [blog](https://www.asymmetric.re/blog).